aaronjusvil/PA1/README.md

 **Problem:** Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
 Then print all three variables.

 **Code Description:**
-This code shows how an inputted set of numbers as a string can be split into a list of individual strings using ```.split()```.
-This code also shows how the if else syntax works, and finally, shows the usefullness of unpacking a list when we try to locate and extract specific variables from a list.
-The user is first asked to input a set separated by spaces.
-That list is then split using ```.split()```, and that splitted list is assigned under a new name ```Newlist```.
-The if else statement in the code requires the list to have 3 or more elements in order to have a first, middle, and last.
-If the condition is satisfied, the first, middle, and last are printed, and if not, then the user will recieve an error saying that they need to input 3 or more numbers.
-The code below contains comments that explain how every line works.
+In the code, the user is asked to input a list, a set of numbers separated by spaces.
+The program turns that into an actual python list, and the first, middle, and last elements of that list are displayed, if the number of elements is sufficient.
+The middle presents all numbers between the first and last element.

 ```
 #Ask users to input a set of numbers separated by spaces